Lynching of Leander Shaw

 The lynching of Leander Shaw occurred near midnight on July 29, 1908, in Pensacola, Florida.
-Shaw was accused of the attempted murder and rape of 21-year-old Lillie Davis.
+Shaw was accused of the attempted murder and rape of 21-year-old Lillie Davis, who later died from her injuries.
 Shaw, being positively identified by Davis, was arrested and taken to jail.
-On the night of July 29, an angry mob shot the Escambia County Sheriff and hung Leander Shaw in Plaza Ferdinand VII.
+On the night of July 29, an angry mob shot the Escambia County Sheriff and hanged Leander Shaw in Plaza Ferdinand VII.
+The police opened fire on the mob, killing one member and wounding several others, but were unable to protect Shaw.

 Assault of Davis and arrest of Shaw

 Earlier on July 29, 1908, 21-year-old Lillie Davis was beaten and found, a victim of assault in her Gull Point home.
-Davis' husband absent at the time, the assailant raped her, slit her throat, beat her in the head with a Colt revolver he’d stolen from the home, and then fled.
+Davis' husband was absent at the time, the assailant raped her, slit her throat, beat her in the head with a Colt revolver he had stolen from the home, and then fled.
 Davis' daughter had also been struck.
 Davis was taken to a nearby hospital.

-Two hours later, a sheriff’s deputy arrested Leander Shaw near the bridge over Bayou Texar, “realizing in an instant he had caught the negro brute.”
+Two hours later, a sheriff's deputy arrested Leander Shaw near the bridge over Bayou Texar, "realizing in an instant he had caught the negro brute."
 The still-bloody knife and stolen revolver were reportedly found on Shaw.
-Shaw was taken to the hospital Davis was being treated at, where she recognized Shaw in an instant as the man responsible for the assault.
+Shaw was taken to the hospital where Davis was being treated.
+Davis said Shaw was her attacker.
 Shaw was taken into custody and was held at the county jail.
 Lillie Davis died three days later, on August 1.